Scaling DevOps for Large Enterprises

 1. Start with a Clear DevOps Vision and Strategy

-Scaling DevOps across an entire organization requires a unified vision.
-It’s essential that leadership communicates a clear understanding of DevOps goals and how it ties into the company’s broader objectives.
-Establishing a strategy that aligns DevOps principles with business outcomes (such as faster time to market, improved quality, or reduced costs) will ensure the initiative gets the buy-in it needs from stakeholders.
+Scaling DevOps in the enterprise depends on alignment around a shared vision.
+Leaders must clearly explain DevOps goals and show how they connect to the company's broader objectives.
+Establishing a strategy that aligns DevOps principles with business outcomes (such as faster time to market, improved quality, or reduced costs) will ensure strong support and commitment from stakeholders.

 2. Establish a Cross-Functional Team for DevOps